-So, isn’t it time to take your job board to the next level with a comprehensive approach that highlights and grows your career center?
+So, isn’t it time to take your membership and association marketing to the next level with a comprehensive approach that highlights and grows your career center?

-1. Events and meetings
+1) Events and meetings

-Include a page highlighting the career center and its benefits on your meeting or event microsite.
+- Include a page highlighting the career center and its benefits on your meeting or event microsite.

-Set up a booth at your event to promote your career center.
+- Set up a booth at your event to promote your career center.

-Display signage at your in-person annual meeting or other events, promoting your career center.
+- Display signage at your in-person annual meeting or other events, promoting your career center.

 - Distribute a monthly marketing email.
 Email your registered employers and job seekers each month with tips and best practices.